Last update: Jun 02, 2023 19:03 p.m. EDT

 - claim the address on your voter registration application as your only legal place of residence and claim no other place as your legal residence

 - not be under a court order declaring you mentally incompetent

 - not be confined in any public prison resulting from a conviction of a crime

-- never have been convicted of a felony or offense against the election laws, or if previously convicted, have served your entire sentence, including probation or parole, or have received a pardon for the conviction
+- never have been convicted of a felony or offense against the election laws OR if previously convicted, have served the entire sentence, including probation or parole, or have received a pardon for the conviction

 - South Carolina offers online voter registration.

 - You should know: you need a valid driver's license or identification card issued by the South Carolina Department of Motor Vehicles (DMV) and a Social Security number to register online.
 If you don't have the correct ID, you can still register by mail to vote.